Circumcentering Reflection Methods for Nonconvex Feasibility Problems: A line and a plane curve

 Our approach is to use Theorem~\ref{thm:subgradientdescent} and employ trigonometry to show results about the intersections of the tangents taken for the curve $A$ with the line $B$.
 Without loss of generality, we let $L$ be the horizontal axis.
 We then use the observation in Remark~\ref{rem:subgradientprojections} that, under mild assumptions, $C_{T}$ locally behaves like a step of alternating projections for $A$ and $B$ followed by a step of Newton--Raphson method employed to find a root of the function whose graph is the curve $A$.
 Figure~\ref{fig:convergence} is helpful in understanding this observation.
 Here, when $B$ is the horizontal axis and $A$ is the graph of a function $f:\R \to \R$, we may associate the points $\vec{x}_n,\vec{x}_{n+1},$ and $(y_{n},f(y_n))$ in $\R^2 = \{\vec{t}=(t,t')\;|\; t,t' \in \R \}$ with their horizontal components $x_n,x_{n+1},$ and $y_{n}$.
 We then have the relationship

 Here, $g_f$ is the Newton--Raphson operator that is commonly used to search for a root of the function $f$, and for which convergence results are well known.
 For the sake of cleanliness in Figure~\ref{fig:convergence}, we abuse notation slightly by assigning the label $g_f(x_n)$ to the point that is actually $(g_f(x_n),0)$.
+Note that when $f$ is strictly differentiable at $y \in \R$, $\partial^0 f(y) = f'(y)$ \cite[Corollary~1.82]{mordukhovich2006variational}, an identity we will implicitly use in this section whenever appealing to Theorem~\ref{thm:subgradientdescent}.